The University of Sussex was the first of a new wave of UK universities founded in the 1960’s.

 Students can get the night-bus to and from town and the campus residences.
 Students can also request to be met at the start of campus or Falmer Station by a Security Officer to escort them back to the residences and vice versa.

-University of Sussex is ranked =147th in the Times Higher Education rankings, it is also ranked between 201-300 in the Shanghai Jaio Tong rankings.
+University of Sussex is ranked =151st in the Times Higher Education rankings, it is also ranked between 151-200th in the Shanghai Jiao Tong rankings.
 Sussex is also a member of the Russell Group of universities.

-University of Sussex is ranked =63rd in the National Student Survey
+University of Sussex is ranked 72nd in the National Student Survey Satisfaction rankings.

 For more information, please visit Pathway & Foundation page.

-There are approximately 13,000 students studying at the University of Sussex, 8,700 undergraduates and 4,300 postgraduates.
+Latest figures indicate that there are approximately 19,400 students studying at the University of Sussex, 14,600 undergraduates and 4,800 postgraduates.

 The University of Sussex has more than 100 student societies.
 Interests such as Folk Music; Photography; Sub Aqua; Languages and Urban Gaming are able to be pursued.
 Available for students on campus are banks, shops, a launderette, a Post Office, chemist and market.